schoi828/IMEMNet-C/README.md

 # IMEMNet-C
 Designed for multimodal research involving images, music, and musical captions, IMEMNet-C is an extended version of the [IMEMNet](https://github.com/linkAmy/IMEMNet/) dataset.
 This dataset bridges the gap between modalities by providing additional textual descriptions (musical captions) for music data, enabling deeper exploration of multimodal relationships.
-This dataset is from Artificial Intelligence for Music workshop at AAAI 2025.
+This dataset accompanies the paper "MMVA: Multimodal Matching Based on Valence and Arousal across Images, Music, and Musical Captions", accepted in Artificial Intelligence for Music workshop at AAAI 2025.

 ## Key Features
 - Multimodal data:
     - Images: 24,756 real-world images.
-    - Music Clips: 25,944 music clips
+    - Music Clips: 25,944 music clips.
     - Musical Captions: Text descriptions corresponding to the music clips.
 - Emotion-Annotated
     - Valence and Arousal (VA) annotations normalized to a [0, 1] range.